AureliaGervasi/starter-restaurant-reservation/README.md

 * Express

 ## Summary
 Periodic Tables is a reservation system for fine dining restaurants.
 The software is used only by restaurant personnel when a customer calls to request a reservation.
+The restaurant personnel can create, edit, and delete reservations, as well as seat reservations at tables, and manage occupied and free tables.

 ## Installation